hametuha/anyway-feedback/readme.md

 ### 1.0

+* Requires PHP 5.3 and over.
+Name space is so cool!
+Template tags have backward compatibility.
 * Quit using session.
-Vote history will be stored in Coolkie.
+Vote history will be stored in Cookie.
 * Refine admin screen.
 * Fix some style sheet.
 * Add Google Analytics event tracking.
 See detail at setting screen.